Iris Paul: Missionary work

-Personal life
+Personal life and death

 Iris Paul married RAC Paul on January 25, 1972 at Emanuel Methodist Church in Madras, Chennai after facing initial disapproval from her father for choosing a sickly man of low stature.
 During their marriage, she helped to take care of RAC Paul and nurse him throughout his ill health.
-The couple had two children of their own, Remo and Mano, and also raised two Bondo children as their own, whom they named David Livingstone and Mary Smrutha.
+The couple had two children of their own, Remo and Mano Paul, and also raised two Bondo children as their own, whom they named David Livingstone and Mary Smrutha.

-After numerous hospitalizations and treatments over the next several years, RAC Paul died of kidney failure on September 30, 1986.
-Paul returned to Malkangiri, ignoring traditional Indian customs for widows and the advice of her friends and family for her to move back into her parents’ home.
+After numerous hospitalisations and treatments over the next several years, RAC Paul died of kidney failure on 30 September 1986.
+Iris Paul returned to Malkangiri, ignoring traditional Indian customs for widows and the advice of her friends and family for her to move back into her parents’ home.
+Their son, Ragland Remo Paul, announced that she had died on 13 October 2025.

 Awards and recognition

 Paul became a Fellow of the College of Chest Physicians at Delhi University in 1986 for her research on tuberculosis.
-In 1988, she was presented with the Yoke Fellow Award from the Direct Mission Aid Society for her “evangelic and holistic development work among the Adivasis.”
+In 1988, she was presented with the Yoke Fellow Award from the Direct Mission Aid Society for her "evangelic and holistic development work among the Adivasis."
 In 1996, she was given the Robert Pierce International Award for Christian development work by World Vision International.
-Paul has said of her work, “Medicine is my life.
-It doesn’t feel like work.
-I can’t think of anything else I would rather do.
+Paul has said of her work, "Medicine is my life.
+It doesn't feel like work.
+I can't think of anything else I would rather do.
 It does not bother me when people call at odd hours.
-I just stay 'til I finish the job”.
+I just stay 'til I finish the job."